-Forty-two (55 percent) of these exonerees were African American, 28 (37 percent) Caucasian, and 6 (8 percent) Latino.
+Forty-two (55 percent) of these exonerees were Black, 28 (37 percent) Caucasian, and 6 (8 percent) Latino.
 More than half of the cases (43) were associated with some form of official misconduct, and 12 directly involved forensic misconduct.
 With respect to other contributing factors, 51 also included mistaken witness identifications, 23 involved false confessions, and 7 were associated with perjury or false accusations.

 A review of these cases finds some subjectivity and ambiguity in how much the forensic serology testimony factored into the wrongful conviction.
 There does appear to be a number of cases in which mixtures of body fluids from the victim and suspect may have caused misinterpretation of the results.
 However, without conducting a review of the actual laboratory data and the testimony, it is difficult to assess the impact of the forensic findings.
 What is clear in many cases is that ABO blood typing and secretor status were used to either include or exclude — but rarely to identify — the exoneree.

 From 1978 to 1998, 61 of the cases involved microscopic hair examination.
 As with forensic serology methods, DNA analysis (both nuclear and mitochondrial) has become more commonplace when hair is submitted as evidence.